terrapower/armi/doc/user/inputs/blueprints.rst

     for specifying specific material (e.g. ``armi.materials.uZr:UZr``).
     Materials are handled through the :py:mod:`material library <armi.materials>`.

-    .. note:: TerraPower has a MAT_PROPS project underway at TerraPower that works with the ARMI Material Library.

 |Tinput|
     The temperature (in C) that corresponds to the input dimensions given here.
 This facilitates automatic thermal expansion.